ErinMorelli/em-beer-manager/README.txt

-= How do I display an image of my beer next to its name and description? = When creating your new beer entry, set the "featured image" option in the sidebar to beer image you wish to use, it will display alongside the entry when the beer is displayed on your site.
+= How do I display an image of my beer next to its name and description? = When creating your new beer entry, set the "featured image" option in the sidebar to the beer image you wish to use, it will display alongside the entry when the beer is displayed on your site.

 = How do I display a single beer on a page? =